feihuzhang/GANet/README.md

     download and extract kitti and kitti2015 datasets.

 Step 3: revise parameter settings and run "train.sh" and "predict.sh" for training, finetuning and prediction/testing.
-Note that the “crop_width” and “crop_height” must be multiple of 48.
+Note that the “crop_width” and “crop_height” must be multiple of 48, "max_disp" must be multiple of 3 (default: 192).

 ## Pretrained models: